While you’re here, you may wish to attend one of our upcoming workshops:

-2020 will see important shifts in how employers in federally-regulated industries ¹ prevent and address workplace harassment and violence.
-New rules will soon come into effect that will increase employers’ responsibilities to respond to incidents of harassment and violence, and also prevent any such incidents from occurring.
-I will be writing a series of blogs about these requirements so that employers and investigators can better prepare for what’s coming.
+2021 will see important shifts in how employers in federally-regulated industries¹ prevent and address workplace harassment and violence.
+New rules will come into effect on January 1, 2021, that will increase employers’ responsibilities to respond to incidents of harassment and violence, and also take steps to prevent any such incidents from occurring.
+I have written a series of blogs about these requirements so that employers and investigators can better prepare for what’s coming.

 In this opening post, I will provide some background on the forthcoming requirements under the changes to the Canada Labour Code (CLC) and its regulations.
 I’ll begin with some context.

-To comply, employers will need to adjust their harassment- and violence-prevention policies, incorporate new material into their anti-harassment and anti-violence training to employees, and investigate incidents of harassment and violence from a slightly wider group of workers than what is required today.
-There are new obligations for employers to resolve incidents of harassment and violence, more elaborate rules on who can act as an investigator in these cases, and how (and by whom) an investigator must be selected.
-Finally, employers will be required to conduct pre-emptive workplace assessments to identify risks, and incorporate the results of these assessments into their policies, procedures, and training.
+To comply, employers will need to adjust their harassment and violence prevention policies, incorporate new material into their anti-harassment and anti-violence training to employees, and investigate incidents of harassment and violence from a slightly wider group of workers than what is required today.
+There are new obligations for employers to attempt to resolve incidents of harassment and violence, different rules on who can act as an investigator in these cases, and how (and by whom) an investigator must be selected.
+Finally, employers will be required to conduct pre-emptive workplace assessments to identify risks and incorporate the results of these assessments into their policies, procedures, and training.

 A new definition